Online Medical Assistant Programs in Illinois: Top Schools

 FIND PROGRAMS NEAR YOU:

-Certified Clinical Medical Assistant — Governor’s State University
+Certified Clinical Medical Assistant — Governors State University

-The program emphasizes ethical conduct, patient privacy, and a safe work environment.
-Graduates will be prepared for entry-level positions as CCMAs, having met the requirements for the NHA certification exam.
 The flexible online format allows students to learn independently while experienced instructors provide guidance and support throughout the program.

 Duration: 12 months

-Cost: $2,795
+Cost: $3,295

-Admissions Requirements: Candidates must have a high school diploma
+Admissions Requirements: High school diploma or equivalent

 Curriculum: